Shivanikanodia/attrition-prediction-unity-mlflow/README.md

-## Employee Attrition Prediction Pipeline using MLflow, Unity Catalog & SHAP
+## Workforce Attrition Prediction with Explainable and Reproducible ML

-*Predicting employee churn and uncovering drivers of attrition using Classification Models - XGBoost, SHAP for Explainaibility, Unity Catalog for data tracking and MLflow for model management and creating reproducible codes*.
+*Predicting employee churn and identifying key drivers of attrition using scalable machine learning practices.
+Built with XGBoost for classification, SHAP for explainability, Unity Catalog for governed data access, and MLflow for experiment tracking and model reproducibility*

 ### Problem Statement: